Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Questions and Answers

 \section{Questions and Answers}

-\paragraph{$Q_1$: Why conduct experiments on SFT-trained models rather than base LLMs?} $A_1$: On the one hand, although directly applying RL training on the base models can develop their deep thinking behaviors, the resulting models suffer from poor readability \cite{DBLP:journals/corr/abs-2501-12948}.
-On the other hand, training long reasoning models with RL is computationally expensive, even when using models with 7B parameters.
-For smaller language models (e.g., 1.5B), SFT provides a strong initialization, making subsequent RL training more stable and effective.

-\paragraph{$Q_2$: Why do inconsistent outputs exist when using greedy search in vLLM?} $A_2$: We use vLLM in server mode to maximize throughput and speed up evaluation.
+\paragraph{$Q_1$: Why do inconsistent outputs exist when using greedy search in vLLM?} $A_1$: We use vLLM in server mode to maximize throughput and speed up evaluation.
 However, according to the official vLLM documentation, the server mode cannot make scheduling deterministic, which prevents the exact reproduction of output scores\footnote{\url{https://docs.vllm.ai/en/latest/getting\_started/examples/reproducibility.html}}.
-Moreover, to the best of our knowledge, due to the underlying GPU computation architecture, even identical inputs grouped into different batches may result in slight variations in output.
+Moreover, to the best of our knowledge, due to the underlying GPU computation architecture, even identical inputs processed in different batches may yield slight variations in the outputs.
 These issues remain unresolved and are still under active discussion in the community\footnote{\url{https://github.com/vllm-project/vllm/issues/5404}}.